 The vibrations of a thicker strong tend to have a much warmer sound than higher strings.

-This is part of what makes the guitar a much harder instrument to play than the piano, and it also makes it an instrument that’s much less conducive to songwriting and composing.
+This is part of what makes the guitar a much harder instrument to play than the piano which I’ve talked about before in my guide all about this, and it also makes it an instrument that’s much less conducive to songwriting and composing.

-Most of the greatest songwriters of all time can play the piano, and most music producers and composers use the piano because it’s much easier to compose melodies on it (one could say this is entirely up to preference, but I would argue that most musicians would agree with this).
+Most of the greatest songwriters of all time can play the piano, and most music producers and composers use the piano because it’s much easier to compose melodies on it – which you can learn how to do with PianoForAll, by the way – (one could say this is entirely up to preference, but I would argue that most musicians would agree with this).

 For example, the structure of the piano makes creating unique and sophisticated chord voicings a lot easier.